lodimk2/coffee/README.md

 ## Example

-To test COFFEE, we provide a network from a Synthetic Dataset provided by BEELINE, in the directory titled "example_networks" (Pratapa et al. 2020).
+To test COFFEE, we provide a network from a Synthetic Dataset provided by BEELINE, in the directory titled `example_networks` (Pratapa et al. 2020).
 Before running COFFEE please ensure all of the requirements are met.
 To make sure COFFEE is able to run on your system, try the following command using the example data provided.

 `python coffee_consensus.py example_networks 0.65 {output_dir}`